IDeaLab-uni-graz/MD-AI-and-society_technical-aspects/README.md

-# MD-AI-and-society_technical-aspects
+# Micro-degree AI and Society – technical aspects
-Teaching materials for the technical aspects of the micro-degree "AI and Society" taught at the University of Graz in the winter semester 2024/25.
+Teaching materials for the technical aspects of the micro-degree [AI and Society](https://www.uni-graz.at/de/studium/microcredential/ki/) taught at the University of Graz in the winter semester 2024/25.
+Note that the materials are provided in German for now and will be translated throughout summer 2025.

 ## Lectures
 * Lecture 1